 BSN to DNP Program

 Whether you are soon to graduate with your BSN, or have been practicing as a BSN prepared RN for many years, the BSN to DNP program is the pathway to the future of advanced practice nursing.
 The program is designed to meet the needs of the working RN.
 Depending on the specialty area chosen the program is 70 to 76 credit hours which includes a minimum of 1000 clock hours of direct patient care.
+Students in this program are required to attend three on campus experiences each academic year.

 MSN to DNP (with APRN-NP) Program